ndawe/pyAMI/docs/examples/commands.rst

 Command Examples
 ================

-pyAMI provides the command ``ami`` under which various subcommands may be issued:
+pyAMI provides the command ``ami`` under which various subcommands may be issued.
+Some of the commands are wrapped inside the client; others are passed directly to the server. :

 .. command-output:: ami --help